bensig/benobi-one-src/content/posts/experiments-of-money.md

 slug = ""
 tags = []
 categories = []
-thumbnail = "images/benobi-one.png"
+thumbnail = "images/DeFi-Map-Overview-April-2021@2x.png"
-description = ""
+description = "Comments and thoughts on the experiments in currency throughtout history and the importance of the future of DeFi.
+"
 +++

 ### This Historical Moment - DeFi